given answers for Spectragryph

 version!), as described on the Stellarnet

-For error messages saying something about USB, just start the
+For error messages saying something about USB or "Invalid

 device types include at least: GREEN-Wave, BLUE-Wave, BLACK-Comet,